 With temptation defeated, Gautama attained enlightenment and by doing so became a Buddha.
 He was 35-years-old.
 The bodhi tree (or bo tree) now has special significance for Buddhists and can often be seen inside the grounds of a Thai wat.

 The Buddha preached his first sermon at a deer park in India.
-His Dharma (doctrine or teachings) were characterized as a wheel and this symbol is known as Dharmachakra, the Wheel of Doctrine (or Wheel of Life, Wheel of Law).
+His Dharma (doctrine or teachings) were characterised as a wheel and this symbol is known as Dharmachakra, the Wheel of Doctrine (or Wheel of Life, Wheel of Law).
 This symbol can be seen on Thai religious flags and Thai temples often have depictions of deer (as statues or on murals) to commemorate the place where the Buddha’s first sermon was made.
-In Thailand, the preaching of this first sermon is commemorated on Asana Puja Day in July.
+In Thailand, the preaching of this first sermon is commemorated on Asahna Bucha Day in July.

-The spontaneous gathering of over 1,000 followers to hear the Buddha speak is commemorated by another Thai public holiday, Makha Puja Day, in February.
+The spontaneous gathering of over 1,000 followers to hear the Buddha speak is commemorated by another Thai public holiday, Makha Bucha Day, in February.

 The Buddha’s Preaching’s